 As part of assisting with this ongoing project, I needed to come up to speed as well as compile a list of graph algorithm and graph theory resources.
 Although this seemed like a short task, my list grew and continues to grow.

-So with that in mind, I wanted to share our list of resources on graph theory and algorithms.
+So with that in mind, I wanted to share our list of graph theory and algorithms books, resources, and videos.
 Our team has reviewed many of these but many are still on our to-do list.

 I’ve noted the Top 13 based on reviews or personal recommendations but included other resources that might warrant a look.
 You’ll also notice this is broken into two sections: Basics for those getting up to speed on graph technology concepts and Getting Serious for those ready to dive in deep.